Arapaho: Sand Creek Massacre

 On arrival at Lyon, Chief Left Hand and his followers were accused of violence by Colonel Chivington.
 Chief Left Hand and his people got the message that only those Indians that reported to Fort Lyon would be considered peaceful and all others would be considered hostile and ordered killed.
 Confused, Chief Left Hand and his followers turned away and traveled a safe distance away from the fort to camp.
 A traitor gave Colonel Chivington directions to the camp.
 He and his battalion stalked and attacked the camp early the next morning.
 Rather than heroic, Colonel Chivington's efforts were considered a gross embarrassment to the Cavalry since he attacked peaceful elders, women, and children.
 As a result of his war efforts, instead of receiving the promotion to which he aspired, he was relieved of his duties.

+On October 14, 1865, almost a year after the Sand Creek Massacre, The Arapaho and Cheyenne signed a new treaty with the US government.
+The treaty addressed the future of conflict between the two tribes and the US government, it outlined new boundaries, it forced the tribe to relinquish claims to other lands, amongst many other demands.
+The treaty, spanning nine articles, was ratified on May 22, 1866, and then later proclaimed on February 2, 1867.

 Eugene Ridgely, a Cheyenne–Northern Arapaho artist, is credited with bringing to light the fact that Arapahos were among the victims of the massacre.
 His children, Gail Ridgely, Benjamin Ridgley, and Eugene "Snowball" Ridgely, were instrumental in having the massacre site designated as a National Historic Site.
 In 1999, Benjamin and Gail Ridgley organized a group of Northern Arapaho runners to run from Limon, Colorado, to Ethete, Wyoming, in memory of their ancestors who were forced to run for their lives after being attacked and pursued by Colonel Chivington and his battalion.
 Their efforts will be recognized and remembered by the "Sand Creek Massacre" signs that appear along the roadways from Limon to Casper, Wyoming, and then to Ethete.